tomhicks/methodical/README.md

 - declare that an object must have a primitive as a property (e.g. Number or String)
 - declare that an object must have an object that implements another interface as a property (nested interfaces)
 - declare an interface that extends another interface
+- declare an interface based off an existing object
 - allow objects to be restored to their original state after having been ```complete```d
 - expose ```tryCall``` and ```tryApply``` as methods on the I object, so that I can guard against method calls even without using an interface
 - support AMD and ```window``` global variable so that I can use i.js in other environments